 Have you tried this omega-3 packed, fibrous wonder-ingredient?
 What do you think of it and how do you use it in your cooking?

-By combining a mixture of my favorite ingredients (hazelnuts, cashews, agave syrup and cardamom) I knew something good was bound to happen.
+By combining a mixture of my favorite ingredients (hazelnuts, cashews, agave syrup, and cardamom) I knew something good was bound to happen.
 Now that I know the textural profile of chia seeds (add water and they become thick and gooey), I'm curious as to what else to put them in.
 Based on the comment section of Emily's post on chia seeds last year, I have quite a few ideas in mind.
 This particular combo of fragrant cardamom and creamy nut milk is satisfying and just sweet enough.
-I find the pudding is especially delicious swirled into plain yogurt, a bowl of oatmeal or as a dip for apple slices.
-It keeps for a few days in the fridge (and gets thicker and plumper each day) and can liven up breakfast and snack time.
+I find the pudding is especially delicious swirled into plain yogurt or a bowl of oatmeal, or as a dip for apple slices.
+It keeps for a few days in the fridge (and gets thicker and plumper each day), and can liven up breakfast and snack time.

 Cashew–Cardamom Chia Pudding

-In a blender, pureé the water, salt, hazelnuts, cashews, vanilla, agave and cardamom as smooth as possible (mine had some clumps, as my blender isn't perfect).
+In a blender, purée the water, salt, hazelnuts, cashews, vanilla, agave, and cardamom as smooth as possible (mine had some clumps, as my blender isn't perfect).
 In a large bowl or glass container, mix the chia seeds with the blended mixture.
 Stir to combine.
-Cover and refrigerate overnight or for about eight hours.
+Cover and refrigerate overnight or for about 8 hours.
 Chia seeds will plump up and absorb most of the liquid.
 Garnish with chopped nuts and dried fruit if you have it.